 User Interface is not about providing eye-candy to the user.
-It’s rather a system of components that should help the user complete his/her tasks in an effective way.
+It’s rather a system of components and interactions that should help the user complete her tasks in the most effective way.
 Pleasing visuals are a side effect of the work skilled designers do.
-They also belong to the UX category, because aesthetics are subjective to some extent.
+Let’s not forget that esthetics are also highly subjective.
 Getting this wrong is the first step to producing beautiful, yet unusable UI designs.

 “(…) [users] can interact with the system in the way they prefer.”

 Users prefer as seamless interactions as possible, that’s why an ideal UI is no UI at all.
 Most people have no idea of how they could use something without an interface, otherwise we’d already be out of our jobs.